Thursday, February 20, 2014

 Vultures on the road indicated something dead was nearby

 Traveling rough trails out into what seemed like an oblivion of arid bush, filled with thorny shrubs and iconic African acacias, we ended up deep into a valley whose emptiness appeared to spread hundreds of kilometers in every direction.
 It was hot and dusty as we forged our way across enormous dried river beds into the territory of the Hamer tribe.
-Sumsum was constantly on his mobile phone, losing connection every few minutes and anxiously staring at it until the signal bar would reappear.
-Word was (very vaguely) spreading around in the area that a tribal pre-wedding ritual was going to take place, although no one really knew where or when.
-Ten calls and 300 km later, we ultimately found ourselves off a dirt path next to a river bed, where a handful of other 4x4s where parked under an acacia grove.
+Tsumtsum was constantly on his mobile phone, losing connection every few minutes and anxiously holding it up into the air until the signal bar would reappear.
+Word was very vaguely spreading around in the area that a tribal pre-wedding ritual was going to take place, although no one really knew where or when.
+Ten calls and 300 km later, we ultimately found ourselves off a dirt path next to a desolate river bed, where a handful of other 4x4s where parked under an acacia grove.
 From the path, it didn't seem like there was any sign of life in sight.
 We made our way down to the shore where we were shockingly greeted by a hundred Hamer women and men, everyone chattering and moving about with a great sense of excitement and anticipation.
-Like a vision from pre-history, the women donned flaps and tresses of raw goat hides, decorated with an array of gleaming white cowrie shells and brightly colored beads.
+Like a vision from pre-history, the women donned decorated flaps and tresses of raw goat hides, decorated with an array of gleaming white cowrie shells and brightly colored beads.
 Shimmering brass bangles stacked up the length of their arms while massive iron anklets clinked with their every step.
-The most defining feature of the tribe was the elaborate female hairstyles, formed from rolling red ocher and ash to form delicate chin-length copper dreads from their hair, ultimately giving the appearance of life-size, wig-wearing terracotta figures.
+The most defining feature of the tribe was the elaborate female hairstyles, formed from rolling red ocher and ash to form delicate bob-length copper dreads from their hair, ultimately giving the appearance of life-size, wig-wearing terracotta figures.
 We were so fortunate to be able to witness this rare pre-wedding ceremony, which consisted of three parts.
 The first involved the women singing and dancing in a circle before coming together in the center and jumping voraciously, all the while blowing small metal horns and shrieking.
 Following this dance, the women then approached the men, who wore nothing but a small loin cloth and plenty of beaded jewelry.
 One by one, the women began to single out a man for each of themselves, calling out to him and harassing him, even pleading with him.
 Eventually the man would pull out a long stick and literally flog the woman, inflicting a ghastly large and bloody slice in her back.
 All of the women would endure around 6-8 whips, their backs dripping with blood and dust.
 As horrifying and abusive as it sounds. the women actually beg to be whipped of their free will by the man of their choice, serving as both a sign of her devotion to him and his mutual attraction to her should he respond.
-It was grizzly and truly a shock to the senses upon hearing the sharp snap of wood slicing through soft skin.
+It was grizzly and truly a shock to the senses upon hearing the sharp snap of wood slicing through soft skin in a ceremony meant to help young girls find a potential suitor.
 The final part of the ceremony was the "jumping of the bulls", performed by the groom-to-be.
 Completely nude and sporting an interesting mohawk, the groom was expected to demonstrate his honor and prowess by jumping onto a bull's back and running along the backs of a line of 7-8 additional bulls restrained by the "groomsmen".
-Should he fall during one of his 5 runs, he risked bringing dishonor to his family and would be beaten in shame.
+Should he fall during one of his five runs, he risked bringing dishonor to his family and would be beaten in shame.
 Thankfully this time around, the pre-marriage ritual passed smoothly.
 Interestingly, we never saw the future bride, as this day was clearly not about her.
 I wanted to make this rare ceremony worthwhile, going as far as to get my face painted with red ocher and white chalk in the fashion of the other men.
 The tribe found it quite amusing that I was taking an interest in their customs and even offered me a pinch of red powder, after which they signaled to my nose.
 In an effort to not offend them, I snorted it, with my whole nose burning as if I had just inhaled red chili peppers.
-They laughed absolutely hysterically, and when I managed to semi regain consciousness, I laughed as well.
-I would later learn that it was a type of snort tobacco traditionally offered to guests, and man was it a slap to the face.
+They laughed absolutely hysterically, and when I managed to semi regain consciousness, I nervously laughed as well while hoping I hadn't been poisoned.
+I would later learn that it was a type of snort tobacco traditionally offered to wedding guests, and by God was it a slap to the face.

 Unwed women performing a pre-marriage dance